magfje/ahk-script-manager/README.md

 ## Customization

-- Add your own `.ahk` scripts to the `Scripts/` folder.
+- Specify a folder to load all scripts in the folder or add your own `.ahk` scripts.
 - Use the Script Manager to enable/disable or edit them.
-- The Script Manager will update `IncludeList.ahk` and reload the main script as needed.